Skip to main content

 Screen sharing

-Raise hand
+Raise hand (with an ordered queue)

 Click the raised hand icon to signal that you want to speak.
-A visual indicator appears on your participant tile so the speaker and other participants can see your request.
+A visual indicator appears on your participant tile so the host and other participants can see your request.
 Click again to lower your hand.

-View mode (grid/focus/fullscreen)
+View mode and pinning

-In one-on-one (P2P) calls, you can also resize the video tiles by dragging the divider between your video and the other participant's video.
+In one-on-one calls, you can also resize the video tiles by dragging the divider between your video and the other participant's video.

 Settings menu